 <<Are you looking for a high-quality headset?
 We found 17 top-of-the-line models ideal for online teaching.

-Why your headphones don’t sound as expected
+Why do your headphones sound muffled?

 How Do You Fix the Sound of Your Headphones

-A lot of headphone users assume that that good sound quality means high, loud, and booming volume.
+A lot of headphone users assume that good sound quality means high, loud, and booming volume.
 We need to clear this misconception.
 A good-quality sound means clear, clean, crisp, smooth, and balanced audio produced in the music being played.
 This is the kind of sound that protects your hearing.

 When you understand what a good quality sound is, it makes it easier to pinpoint why and where your sound faltered.
 Let’s learn a few troubleshooting lessons: